vinayaks0031/CpCalendar-Ext/README.md

 ## Add extension in your chrome

-The extension is available at the chrome web store ([Click here]()).
+The extension is available at the Edge AddOns ([Click here](https://microsoftedge.microsoft.com/addons/detail/cpcalendar/iffkianaapnlkhljpldhhphoeljkljjb)).
 Please make sure to add the extension to your browser it'll help you a lot in your coding journey😃.

 ## How to use